SunriseTechDev-Ops/Linux-Scripting/README.md

 else
 echo "Please Pass the 3 command line args along with script"

 strings

-string_var="Hi Team, My name is  noel balingwe, working in SRT"
+string_var="Hi Team, My name is  noel balingwe, working  at SRT"

 echo "The value of string_var value is: " ${string_var}